 Consumer confidence is at a 16 year low.

-Can we also finally acknowledge that SUV drivers have indeed effected the price of gas?
+Can we also finally acknowledge that SUV drivers have indeed affected the price of gas?
 Several years of gas guzzlers on the road (along with increased China consumption, etc.) has finally caught up with us.
 Is it really a surprise that gas has gone up?
 Is it any surprise that OPEC has no sympathy for gas guzzling American drivers?

 Food is also getting more expensive, and food packaging is getting smaller...